PrithivirajDamodaran/Styleformer/README.md

 **Area 3: Assisted writing**
 - Integrate this to any human writing interfaces like email clients, messaging tools or social media post authoring tools.
 Your creativity is your limit to te uses.
 - e.g.
-    - Polish an email with business language for official purposes.
+    - Polish an email with business tone for professional uses.

 ## Installation
 ```python